Meet the Musicians

 Jeanne Sperber has been known to Southern Tier audiences for over twenty years, as a soloist and orchestral flutist.
 She serves as principal flute of the Orchestra of the Southern Finger Lakes in Corning and the MostArts Festival Orchestra, performing each summer in Alfred, New York.
 She also teaches flute privately and at Binghamton University and SUNY Broome.

-Susan Laib, principal oboist of OSFL since its inception, previously held the same positions in the Corning Philharmonic and Elmira Symphony.
-She came to the Twin Tiers in 1989 to join the faculty of Mansfield University, where her primary duties are teaching oboe, bassoon and coaching chamber music.
-An active performer, she is also principal oboe in the Williamsport (PA) Symphony Orchestra.
-In frequent demand as a free-lance oboist and double reed clinician, she has performed with numerous organizations throughout Pennsylvania and New York, including the Williamsport Chamber Choir and Orchestra, Lycoming College (PA) Close-Up Concert Series, Ithaca Bach Festival, Rochester Bach Festival, and presented master classes in New York, New Jersey, and Pennsylvania.
+Susan Laib, Associate Professor of Music at Commonwealth University-Mansfield, came to the Twin Tiers in 1989 to join the faculty of Mansfield University, where her primary duties are teaching oboe, bassoon, and coaching chamber music.
+An active performer, Sue also holds the position of principal oboe in the Williamsport (PA) Symphony Orchestra in addition to OSFL.
+As a free-lance oboist and double reed clinician, she has performed for numerous organizations throughout Pennsylvania and New York and presented master classes in New Jersey, as well as the Twin Tiers.

 Emily Dobmeier, Principal Clarinet